PP5KX/DR_List_Manager/README.md

 ## Overview

 Any ICOM transceiver equipped with **DR mode** (ID-31, ID-51, ID-52, ID-5100, IC-9700, and similar models) can load a structured repeater list through the respective **CS** programming software. `DR_list_manager.sh` provides a fully interactive, menu-driven TUI (Text User Interface) to build and maintain that list directly in the terminal — no GUI tools required.
 Entries are stored in a plain CSV file that can be exported and imported directly into the ICOM programming software.
+Designed for the Amateur Radio community, with locale-aware formatting can be easily applied in any scenario.

 ---